 - Professional registration with the Nursing and Midwifery Council as a midwife.

 - Midwives learn to be an integral part of a healthcare team.
 Within this School, multidisciplinary teams of medical students and midwifery students work together during interprofessional learning scenarios.
 Final year Midwifery students teach fourth year medical students about normal pregnancy and birth as part of this exercise.

 World Class Facilities

 - It is important for students to rehearse and advance skills in a safe environment which can be achieved through the use of state of the art simulation equipment.
 Our revolutionary facilities allow our educators to role play scenarios, including simulated birthing and emergency situations.
-A new QUB Simulation Centre is planned ,which is one of a few in the UK to incorporate simulation based education with an interdisciplinary approach including Medical, Nursing, Midwifery, Dentistry and Pharmacy students who will learn alongside one another.
+The KN Cheung Sk Chin Intersim Centre opened in 2021, which is one of a few in the UK to incorporate simulation based education with an interdisciplinary approach including Medical, Nursing, Midwifery, Dentistry and Pharmacy students who learn alongside one another.

 Introduction The course has been designed to meet local strategic drivers in maternity care, whilst meeting the requirements of the NMC Standards to register as a midwife and is developed in partnership with service users, local voluntary and charitable organisations and stakeholders.

 The programme will develop knowledge, skills and attributes central to midwifery practice: woman/family-centred; clinically effective; competent and safe; evidence based; and established on caring and ethical principles.
 It provides students with direct contact with women, their babies and families in home, hospital and community settings under the supervision and guidance of lecturers and skilled midwives.